GraphBLAS/SuiteSparseSessions/Session4/README.md

 - 42+: Extract, mask, Kronecker (not yet JITted)
 - 1000+: CUDA kernels

 **Quote:** "I've got 44 jit kernels.
 I need about 43 more just to cover these cases.
-Then, of course, there's all the cuda kernels."
+Then, of course, there's all the CUDA kernels."
 [02:03:19]

 **Timestamp:** [00:52:00] - [00:55:00]